MHRA report

 Analysis

-We analysed 103,400 eligible elective surgery encounters between 2019 and 2025.
+We analysed all of the elective surgery encounters between 2019 and 2025.
 This efficiency is a primary benefit of maintaining a “research-ready” dataset rather than starting from scratch for every clinical query.

 We were also able to extract prescriber-level data, identifying who and in which divisions the most prolific prescribers were.